 Help effect positive change in a broad range of organizations with our MS in Industrial and Organizational Psychology degree program.

-As one of the first master’s degree programs in industrial and organizational (I-O) psychology offered online, our MS in Industrial and Organizational Psychology program is designed to meet the growing demand for I-O practitioners within corporations, government agencies, educational institutions, and other types of organizations.1
+As one of the first master’s degree programs in (I/O) psychology offered online, our MS in Industrial and Organizational Psychology program is designed to meet the growing demand for I/O practitioners within corporations, government agencies, educational institutions, and other types of organizations.1

 In this online I/O psychology master’s program, you can prepare to address the challenges of the 21st-century workplace and serve as a catalyst for change and improvement in business, industry, labor, public, academic, community, and health-related organizations.
 Explore the latest theories and research in I/O psychology and gain the skills to select the best people for specific job roles while understanding how individual behavior affects an organization overall.

-Accelerate your educational path by applying up to 40 credits toward Walden’s PhD in Industrial and Organizational Psychology program.2
+You may be able to accelerate your educational path by applying up to 40 credits toward Walden’s PhD in Industrial and Organizational Psychology program.

 Graduates of this master’s in I/O psychology program will be prepared to:

-According to the U.S. Bureau of Labor Statics, industrial and organizational psychology is projected to grow 19 percent will be the single fastest-growing occupation between 2014 and 2024.3
+According to the U.S. Bureau of Labor Statistics, industrial and organizational psychology is projected to grow 8% between 2016 and 2026.2

 As a graduate of Walden’s MS in Industrial and Organizational Psychology program, your career options may include:

 Career options may require additional experience, training, or other factors beyond the successful completion of this program.

 Find detailed information for the Evidence-Based Coaching, Human Resource Management, or all other specializations of this program, including possible occupations, completion rate, program costs, and median student loan debt.